01 Swimming with the Invertebrates

 There was lots of motion.
 Most activity was focused on the pier, where 2 flat bottom boats were docked.
 One was covered with metal containers, the other with piles of a gelatinous material that she could not identify.

 Chandra swam further out toward where the reef used to be.
-Her path was clearly marked by signs of human intervention.
+Her path was clearly marked by signs of human – and robotic – intervention.
 The dusty calcium layer on the ocean floor gave way to regularly placed mounds of material that were battened down by baskets made of stones and wire.
 She swam next to one of the mounds to inspect it more closely.
-The material was highly alkaline.
+The material was alkaline.
 The mounds themselves were slightly elevated above the ocean floor.
 She dove deeper to inspect the gap between the ocean floor and the mounds.
 The water heated by several degrees as she approached.
 Periodically jets of water were sprayed out from the bottom of the mounds.
 She analyzed a sample from the water spray.
 It was full of protein.
-Though the protein resembled the organic detritus that blanketed the ocean here prior to industrialization the regularity of the molecular structure suggested that the material had been manufactured.
-The mounds were apparently some form of device to help with the reconstruction of this eco-system.
+Though the protein resembled the organic detritus the regularity of the molecular structure suggested that the material had been manufactured.

 A long, thin boat stopped in the space above her, its shadow cutting off some, but not all, of the sunlight.
 Packages were being dumped into the ocean.
 She caught one in a net and cautiously examined it.
 It was a sunfish encased in a buoyant, translucent substance that she did not recognize.
 While she was examining the sunfish several blooms of different types of jellyfish appeared around her.
 They inspected the packages and then began to tear them open.
 Some fish swam free.
 Others were ingested by the jellies.
 Then the sea darkened again.
 The ocean above the feeding frenzy turned milky.
 At the moment the downward falling milky water contacted the jellies they recoiled as if in pain.
 In an instant all of the jellies were gone.
 The remaining translucent packages dissolved and a host of creatures from the old Carysfort ecosystem emerged.
 She swam up to one school of miniature tuna to investigate.
 They were eating the packages they had been encased in, which seemed to be made of some form of engineered plankton.
 She looked at her scanner: the water had become significantly more alkaline.